shhmon/PointBlocks/README.md

 #PointBlocks

 This is an old project of mine from the times when I was learning Python (which was also my first programming language).
-This was actually my first project, but unfortunately it was never finished.
+This was actually my first or second project, but unfortunately it was never finished.

 * _runs Python 2.7_